dmadison/OBS-ChatSpam/README.md

 Add messages to the message list for things you want to say in chat.
 Each message gets a dedicated hotkey that can be configured in the OBS hotkey settings.

-You can test the script by using the "Test Authentication" button.
-This will raise an exception if there is any sort of authentication issue.
+You can test the script by using the "Test Authentication" and "Test Message #1" buttons.
+These will raise an exception if there is any sort of issue.

 ## License
 This script is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).